Medical Records Retention Guide (Updated for 2026)

 Does HIPAA Have Records Retention Requirements?

 HIPAA doesn’t set specific timelines for how long medical records must be kept.
-Its primary focus is on protecting the privacy and security of protected health information (PHI), not how long records are stored.
-Rather than imposing a separate and possibly conflicting federal standard, HIPAA defers to each state to set it’s own medical records retention requirements.
+Its focus is on protecting the privacy and security of protected health information (PHI), not defining how long records should be stored.
+Rather than imposing a separate and possibly conflicting standard, HIPAA defers to each state to set it’s own medical records retention requirements.

-With that said, HIPAA does require covered entities to keep certain compliance-related records, like policies, procedures, and other records tied to its Privacy and Security Rules for at least six years from the date they were created or last updated.
+That said, HIPAA does require covered entities to retain certain compliance-related documentation, such as policies, procedures, and other records tied to the Privacy and Security Rules, for at least six years from the date they were created or last updated.

 To stay compliant, healthcare providers should carefully follow the state-specific retention guidelines listed below to ensure they’re meeting both legal requirements and the needs of their patients.